chenjux/AFCE/README.md

 ## Click and Run Inference using our methods

 We have created a simple click-and-run example for how to use AFCE on MMLU, GPQA, SimpleQA, and NQ-open.
-The code is in `./AFCE`.
+The code is in `./code`.
+To add and test more data please modify `dataloader.py`.
+To test different models please modify `llm_api_utils.py`.
-In order to run our code, you first need to install environment from `./ModelTraining/environment.yml`.
+In order to run our code, you first need to install environment from `requirements.txt`.
 For different tasks, the `runscript.sh` file contains instructions to run the experiments:

 **Overconfidence**